ajandris/candlemania/README.md

 <img src="readme_assets/wireframes/data_entry_form.png" style="width:75%; height:75%;" alt="Contents structure">

+## Skeleton plane
+Skeleton Plane is concerned about the functionality of the site including database structure.

 **Entity-Relationship Diagrams** (ERD) show relationship between [data] entities.
 It is a starting point of a database design, and it affects site's navigation and design.